vantheshark/Flatwhite/Readme.md

 #### 6/ Auto refresh stale data
 Flatwhite can auto refresh the stale content if you set **StaleWhileRevalidate** with a value greater than 0.
 This should be used with Duration to indicates that caches MAY serve the cached result in which it appears after it becomes stale, up to the indicated number of seconds
-The first call comes to the service and gets a stale cache result will also make the cache system auto refresh once.
-So if the method is not called many times in a short period, it's better to turn on AutoRefresh to make the cache refresh as soon as it starts to be stale
+The first call comes to the service and gets a stale cache result will also make the cache system auto refresh once in the background.
+So if the method is not called many times in a short period, it's better to turn on AutoRefresh to make the cache alive and refreshed as soon as it starts to be stale

 ```C#